ZiHanjiang1024/Sugarchain-of-China/README.md

-This project allows Chinese people to access the official website of Sugarchain without using VPN software
+This project allows Chinese people to access the official website of Sugarchain without using VPN software,And this project can be placed on the server of any country without any restrictions
+:)

 Sugarchain
 ==========